Home

 My research has been published in leading journals such as the Journal of Politics, Journal of Public Economics, Political Science Research and Methods, and the Journal of Theoretical Politics.

-CV
+Academic CV